A0Gbadamosi2024/financial_app_qabot/README.md

 - Added support to use Open Source models locally using **_Ollama_** and online using **_OpenAI_**.

-- Monitoring support to view dashboards.
+- Monitoring support to view dashboards via Postgres integration.